Romanesco Broccoli with Speck

 About Romanesco Broccoli

-The broccoli cabbage is also called Romanesco broccoli or Big Romanesco.
-It is unmistakable for its conical florets and bright green color.
-The season has just begun and will extend throughout the winter and much of the spring.
-It can be cooked in the same way as broccoletti and cauliflower, but having such a beautiful decorative appearance, it is suitable to be cooked and served whole, au gratin with breadcrumbs or with béchamel sauce.
+The broccoli cabbage is also called Romanesco broccoli or Large Romanesco, it is unmistakable for its conical florets and bright green color.
+The season has just begun and will continue throughout the winter and much of the spring.
+It can be cooked in the same way as broccoletti and cauliflower, but having such a beautiful decorative appearance lends itself to being cooked and served whole, gratinated with breadcrumbs or with béchamel.

-The broccoli cabbage is also called Romanesco broccoli or Big Romanesco.
-It is unmistakable for its conical florets and bright green color.
-The season has just begun and will extend throughout the winter and much of the spring.
-It can be cooked in the same way as broccoletti and cauliflower, but having such a beautiful decorative appearance, it is suitable to be cooked and served whole, au gratin with breadcrumbs or with béchamel sauce.
+The broccoli cabbage is also called Romanesco broccoli or Large Romanesco, it is unmistakable for its conical florets and bright green color.
+The season has just begun and will continue throughout the winter and much of the spring.
+It can be cooked in the same way as broccoletti and cauliflower, but having such a beautiful decorative appearance lends itself to being cooked and served whole, gratinated with breadcrumbs or with béchamel.

 Author image